father and daughter in front of a windmill

 • collaborate with asset managers in highlighting best practice for climate-conscious active ownership and work together for a just transition.

-As one of the world’s largest asset owners, Zurich will leverage its investments to help mitigate climate change.
+As a large asset owners, Zurich will leverage its investments to help mitigate climate change.
 Our investment strategy aims to benefit society and the environment through, for example, impact investing.
 We mitigate environmental risks by supporting a climate neutral economy and increasing community resilience.

 Zurich’s targets for financing climate solutions enhance our existing long-term commitment to provide green financing solutions under our impact investing strategy announced in 2017.
 We will: